studiohb/vue-hotel-datepicker/README.md

 If set to true, displays a clear button on the right side of the input if there are dates set

+## disableDatesWithoutPrice

+- Type: `boolean`
+- Default: `false`

+Is set to true, all dates not matching a price range in `priceByDate` will be disabled.

 ### i18n

 - Type: `Object`